 Lower case numerals are used to indicate minor chords.
 For example, in the key of C, the D chord and E chord are played as minor chords.

-As for the seventh degree chord, it is a diminished chord and usually found in genres such as jazz.
-For now, you can ignore the seventh degree chord as I will discuss this in more details at a later stage.
+As for the seventh degree chord, it is a diminished chord and is usually found in genres such as jazz.
+For now, you can ignore the seventh degree chord as I will discuss this in more detail at a later stage.

 Ok, let’s say you want to play a chord progression (I iii IV V) in the key of C, the chords you play would be (Cmaj Emin Fmaj Gmaj).
 Now, if you want to play this exact same chord progression (I iii IV V) in the key of F, you would need to play the following chords: F Amin Bbmaj Cmaj.

 Now, let’s assume that the original key of a song is in C major with the following progression (I iii vi IV).
 If this key is too low for you to sing along, you can always transpose it a few semitones higher to an F major key.
 And there are a few ways you can do this on your guitar: